HKati/pulse-guard-pack/README.md

 ---

-## Why this exists (opinion)
+### Why this exists (opinion)

 Secrets leak most often by accident.
-A lightweight guard that is **default‑sane**, **deterministic**, and **fast** removes a whole class of incidents without taxing teams.
-This pack keeps risk low and adoption low‑friction: one line on GitHub; portable elsewhere.
+A lightweight guard that is default-sane, deterministic, and fast removes an entire class of incidents without taxing teams.
+This pack keeps risk low and adoption low-friction: one line on GitHub; portable elsewhere.
+Logs are redacted, no repository secrets are required, and defaults are safe for everyday use.

 ---